Packet-Clearing-House/maptable/README.md

               .csv('/examples/data/ixp.csv')
-              .map({ path: '/examples/maps/world-110m.json' }) // You can remove this line if you want to disable the map .filters() // You can remove this line if you want to disable filters .table(); // You can remove this line if you want to disable the table .render(); // This is important to render the visualization
+              .map({ path: '/examples/maps/world-110m.json' }) // You can remove this line if you want to disable the map .filters() // You can remove this line if you want to disable filters .table() // You can remove this line if you want to disable the table .render(); // This is important to render the visualization
 </script>
 ```